oasis-tcs/tosca-specs/tosca_2_1/TOSCA-v2.1.md

 The service template or profile root TOSCA YAML file can be specified in one of two ways:

-- If a `TOSCA.meta` file is present (see below) it may specify the root TOSCA YAML file.
-The `TOSCA.meta` file may be located either at the root of the archive or inside a "TOSCA-Metadata" directory.
-The CSAR may contain only one `TOSCA.meta` file.
+- If a "TOSCA.meta" file is present (see below) it may specify the root TOSCA YAML file.
+The "TOSCA.meta" file may be located either at the root of the archive or inside a "TOSCA-Metadata" directory.
+The CSAR may contain only one "TOSCA.meta" file.

 - Otherwise, if a single valid TOSCA YAML file (named with a ".yaml" or ".yml" extension) is located at the root of the archive, it will be used